-Keep detailed records not only of your expenses but also of your business plans.
-“If someone has a side hustle business and claims deductions, it needs to be a business,” says Annette Nellen, CPA, professor and director of the Masters of Science in Taxation program at San Jose State University.
 “There must be a profit motive ideally supported by a business plan.
 There must be appropriate records of revenue and expenses.
 For a loss over one or two years, the taxpayer needs to have a plan for how to avoid that in the future.
-The taxpayer needs to show they are knowledgeable about their business, such as by keeping up to date with industry trends.”
+The taxpayer needs to show they are knowledgeable about their business, such as by keeping up to date with industry trends,” she says.

 You had unusually large business expenses.

-You may hear from the IRS if your business expenses are much larger than other businesses like yours.
-“The IRS compares deductions taken by taxpayers in the same income bracket or business type to find inconsistencies,” says Pickering.
+You may hear from the IRS if your business expenses are much larger than other similar types of businesses.
+“The IRS compares deductions taken by taxpayers in the same income bracket or business type to find inconsistencies,” Pickering says.

-Another audit red flag is claiming 100% for business use of your car rather than allocating between business and personal use, says Freedman.
-Keep a mileage log so you can calculate the portion of the time you use the car for business, and to help defend your case if you’re audited.
+Another audit red flag is claiming you use your car 100% for business instead of allocating between business and personal use, Freedman says.
+Keep a mileage log so you can calculate the portion of the time you use the car for business — and to help defend your case if you’re audited.

-Your charitable contributions can be tax-deductible if you itemize, but you need to keep specific records to be eligible, and the record-keeping rules became stricter a few years ago.
-“If someone donated cash or noncash items to a charity in the amount of $250 or more and itemizes deductions, they can only claim that deduction if they have the required contemporaneous written documentation from the charity,” says Nellen.
+“If someone donated cash or noncash items to a charity in the amount of $250 or more and itemizes deductions, they can only claim that deduction if they have the required contemporaneous written documentation from the charity,” Nellen says.
 “It is the donor’s responsibility to get the proper letter.”

-That means you can’t just get a letter from the charity years later if you’re audited; you need to have the documentation by the time you file your income tax return claiming the deduction.
-There are additional record-keeping requirements to substantiate large noncash donations, such as clothing, household supplies or vehicles, says Pickering.
-For example, you must have a qualified appraisal for noncash contributions over $5,000, in addition to the written acknowledgment from the charity.
+That means you can’t just get a letter form the charity years later if you’re audited: You need to have the documentation by the time you file your income tax return claiming the deduction.
+There are additional record-keeping requirements to substantiate large noncash donations, such as clothing, household supplies and vehicles, Pickering says.
+For example, you must have a qualified appraisal for noncash contributions in excess of $5,000 — in addition to written acknowledgment from the charity.